theAlm/autoScaling4K/README.md

 Monitor4KScaling

-Bugfix of the HiDPI resolution issues in linux. works for linux manjaro, plasma 5 workspace, Xorg window manager
+bugfix of the HiDPI resolution issues in linux works for linux manjaro, plasma 5 workspace and Xorg window manager